SNHU-CS/CS-330/module04/mod4_tutorials.md

 ### Instancing

-The way shown here is not the most efficient way to draw the very same mesh multiple times (if your computer drops to a very low frame rate, try reducing the number of cubes by lowering the values of `nrows`, `ncols` and/or `nlevels`).
-The problem is inside the triple-nested for loop: we are calling the functions `glUniformMatrix4fv` and `glDrawArrays` for every iteration -- and calling these functions is expensive.
-The efficient way to accomplish the same output is by using _instancing_: we pass the data to the GPU once, but we tell OpenGL how to draw it multiple times.
+The method demonstrated in this tutorial is not the most efficient way to draw the very same mesh multiple times (if your computer drops to a very low frame rate, try reducing the number of cubes by lowering the values of `nrows`, `ncols`, and/or `nlevels`).
+The problem is inside the triple-nested FOR loop we are calling the functions `glUniformMatrix4fv` and `glDrawArrays` for every iteration -- and calling these functions is expensive.
+The efficient way to accomplish the same output is by using _instancing_ where we pass the data to the GPU once but tell OpenGL how to draw it multiple times.
 In this case, we would pass the model matrices (one for each cube) inside a _uniform block_ and we would render by calling `glDrawArraysInstanced`.

 #### Exercise

-Play with the number of cubes you render by changing the value of nrows, ncols, or nlevels in the URender function.
-Print the value of `gDeltaTime` to standard output towards the end of URender function.
+Play with the number of cubes you render by changing the value of 'nrows', 'ncols', or 'nlevels' in the 'URender' function.
+Print the value of `gDeltaTime` to standard output towards the end of the 'URender' function.
 Does the value increase or decrease?
-What does it imply?
+What does that change imply?
 Note that as you increase the number of cubes the responsiveness of the program may degrade.
 Pressing Esc may not halt the program right away, but it will eventually close.